+'''

-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, D.C.
 20549

 SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the

+Securities Exchange Act of 1934 (Amendment No. )

+Filed by the Registrant / /

+Filed by a Party other than the Registrant / /

+Check the appropriate box:

+/ / Preliminary Proxy Statement

+/X/ Definitive Proxy Statement

+/ / Definitive Additional Materials

+/ / Soliciting Material Pursuant to ss.
+240.14a-11(c) or ss.
+240.14a-12

+PHILADELPHIA SUBURBAN CORPORATION

+------

-(interest to: ) Filed by the Registrant $/ ext{X}/ ext{Filed}$ by a Party other than the Registrant $/ ext{\}/ ext{}$ Check the appropriate box: // Preliminary Proxy Statement /X/ Definitive Proxy Statement // Definitive Additional Materials // Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 PHILADELPHIA SUBURBAN CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if other than Registrant) Payment of Filing Fee (Check the appropriate box): // \$125 per Exchange Act Rule 0-11(c)(1)(ii), 14a-6(i)(1) or 14a-6(j)(2). // \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(1)(3). // Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. /X/ No Fee Required.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: 4) Proposed maximum aggregate value of transaction: // Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-1) Amount previously paid: 2) Form, Schedule or Registration No. 3) Filing party: 4) Date filed:
+(Name of Registrant as Specified in Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): /X/ No fee required / / Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies:

-\Set forth the amount on which the filing fee is calculated and state how it was determined.
+3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (as set forth the amount on which the filing fee is calculated and state how it was determined):